-There are a variety of ways you can register your ownership.
-This includes:
+There are a variety of ways you can register your ownership, including:

-- Sole ownership: where you take full responsibility for the horse;
+- Sole ownership: you take full responsibility for the horse.

-- Partnership: where you race the horse with up to twenty people and share ownership for a percentage of the cost and prize money;
+- Partnership: you race the horse with up to twenty people and share ownership for a percentage of the cost and prize money.

-- Syndicate: where you register a group of up to 20 people, and the syndicate then owns a share in the horse;
+- Syndicate: you register a group of up to 20 people, and the syndicate then owns a share in the horse.

-- Promoters and Syndications: where you own a race horse purchased through a licensed promoter.
-You will own a share in the horse with a group of people and share ownership for a percentage of the cost; or
+- Promoters and Syndications: you own a race horse purchased through a licensed promoter and own a share in the horse with a group of people and share ownership for a percentage of the cost.

-- Lease: allows you to race a horse without owning or purchasing the horse.
+- Lease: you to race a horse without owning or purchasing the horse.

 You are advised to contact the Agency in the first instance to discuss which ownership option would best suite your situation.
 The registration and approval process will vary depending on the type of ownership you choose.

 Please be aware that you must comply with the specified rules and your registration may be subject to conditions.

 Please consult the Contact Officer for more information.